 - A home that you want to move to a different location

 - Co-op homes are not accepted, but some condos are eligible

 What are FHA 203(K) contractor requirements?According to the Department of Housing Urban Development (HUD) contractors are required to follow specific instructions when dealing with a rehab loan project.
 Typical contractor responsibilities include:

 - Contractors must provide a detailed estimation of when the work will be finished

-- Contractors must complete work in the timeframe agreed upon in contract
+- Contractors must complete work in the timeframe agreed upon in the contract

 - Contractors must meet all local licensing and bonding requirements

-- Contractors must provide licensing, bonding and reference information to mortgage lender
+- Contractors must provide licensing, bonding, and reference information to the mortgage lender

-- Contractors must obtain permits, if not obtained by homeowner
+- Contractors must obtain permits, if not obtained by the homeowner.

 What our customers say about us?

 Neighborhood Loans was great to work with or getting a home mortgage.
 This team was really quick to respond to any questions that came up, were constantly looking for better rates and on top of all issues that arose.
 Getting a mortgage is a lot of work.
 If you are looking for a mortgage broker for purchasing a home, I recommend Neighborhood Loans.
 They will make the process smooth and look out for your best interests. - Laurel M.

 Neighborhood Loans is a top-notch company to work with.
 Their workers are so knowledgeable and helpful throughout the entire process.
 I have used Neighborhood Loans for many home purchases and refinances, I would highly recommend them.
 The owner Reno is the “real deal”, he cares about his customers and makes sure EVERYONE is 100% satisfied. - J. Conone